kholia/DDX/Manual-for-DDX.md

 - The final MOSFET remains as cool as a cucumber (Class-D operation)

 - DDX has a bit-perfect, deterministic TX output

+  We simply do NOT use the audio tones emitted by the PC (or phone).

+  We implement the various FSK encoders on the MCU itself.

 - It works beautifully with the 'FT8 Radio' app (https://github.com/kholia/DigitalRadioReceiverSupport/).
 The 'FT8 Radio' app